Ultimate Checklist: Banish Dandruff at Home Naturally

 Natural Dandruff Remedies: Your At-Home Arsenal

 Time to raid your kitchen cupboard!
-These natural alternatives to harsh chemicals can be just as effective for treating dandruff, and they're gentle enough for regular use.
-The best bit?
-You probably already have most of these ingredients at home.
+These natural alternatives to harsh chemicals can be effective for treating dandruff, and they're gentle enough for regular use.

 Tea Tree Oil: Nature's Anti-Fungal Agent

-This essential oil is brilliant at fighting the fungus that causes dandruff.
+This essential oil is known for its anti-fungal properties.
 Mix 5-10 drops with a carrier oil like coconut oil and massage into your scalp.
 Leave for 10 minutes before washing out.
 Start with less if you have sensitive skin.

 Coconut Oil: Moisturising and Anti-Microbial Properties

-Coconut oil tackles both dryness and fungal issues.
+Coconut oil may help with both dryness and fungal issues.
 Warm 2-3 tablespoons and massage into your scalp.
 Leave overnight if possible, or at least 30 minutes before shampooing.
-It might feel heavy initially, but your scalp will thank you.

 Apple Cider Vinegar: pH Balancing Solution